Caroline Matthews: Messina and Calabria disaster

 Matthews served voluntarily in the 1908 Messina earthquake, when the city lost almost half its population including nurses and doctors.
 She was among those involved in the international relief effort who were awarded King Victor Emmanuel's Medal.

 She had been expected to take up a medical role with a leper community in China but did not get there, returning from Tibet on a ship specially chartered to lend assistance to Italy.
-Matthews was said to have been simply treated as one of the soldiers when attached to the Grenadiers and had seen 'horrors unspeakable' or 'gruesome sights' including an 'inferno worse than that depicted by Dante' whilst working to save lives in this destructive disaster.
-In 1910, Dr. Matthews was the only woman, and the only English speaker, among the soldiers assisting civilians in the village of Cinquefronde, Calabria, where a smallpox infection was also rife and the town was placed 'under the yellow flag'.
-She herself had to rest with an unspecified 'serious illness' in Rome, before being able to return home.
+Matthews was said to have been simply treated as one of the soldiers when attached to the Grenadiers and had seen "horrors unspeakable" or "gruesome sights", including an "inferno worse than that depicted by Dante", whilst working to save lives in this destructive disaster.
+In 1910, Matthews was the only woman, and the only English speaker, among the soldiers assisting civilians in the village of Cinquefronde, Calabria, where a smallpox infection was also rife and the town was placed "under the yellow flag".
+She herself had to rest with an unspecified "serious illness" in Rome, before being able to return home.

-Her former associates at The Gentlewoman magazine's Children's Salon wrote rather romantically of her: 'Sturdily the stranger in the camp, [she] worked with a will, sharing the hardship of the men.'
+Her former associates at The Gentlewoman magazine's Children's Salon wrote rather romantically of her: "Sturdily the stranger in the camp, [she] worked with a will, sharing the hardship of the men."

 In 1911 she was honoured with the Italian Red Cross medal and the King Victor Emmanuel's Commemoration Medal.

 War service experiences

 Balkan War 1912–1913 Montenegro

 In 1912–1913 she became a surgeon in the Montenegrin army and war correspondent for The Sphere.
 She was awarded another honour, that of the Order of Danilo.

-Her war diary articles, for example, in The Sphere January 1913, explain more about her experiences; for example, in an incident when Matthews was going to the aid of an injured officer at night in a blizzard, she fell on the rough road.
+Her war diary articles, for example, in The Sphere of January 1913, explain more about her experiences; for example, in an incident when Matthews was going to the aid of an injured officer at night in a blizzard, she fell on the rough road.
 Whilst trying to protect the medical supplies she carried, she fractured her jaw, broke some teeth and got cuts to her face.
 She continued on with the journey and task of treating the man's wounded leg, and, after a few days for her own recovery, returned to her hospital post.
 Matthews also spoke of the continuing patriotic attitude of the Montenegrin people, despite their extremes of poverty and severity of many people's injuries.
 In her article, she also comments on the relative comfort of the Turkish prisoners of war.